hidenori-wasa/_PEAR_BreakpointDebugging/README.md

 However, "NetBeans IDE 7.3" supports "PHP5.4" and "HTML5".

-I divided "PHPUnit" extention feature to new "BreakpointDebugging_PHPUnitStepExecution" package for generality and readability because I coded all feature of this package.

-Then, I have been coding the unit tests.
+I have been coding the unit tests.